ghatathlra/blockudokill/README.md

-# Blockudokill
+# Even a noob can play Blockudoku!
-Even a noob can play Blockudoku!
+This bot helps you find a good move in the game.